 - Composers or Songwriters seeking a thorough understanding of their rights as creators.
 In this guide, they will also have the opportunity to learn how to maximize the potential of their work(s) in order to target key audiences and increase profitability - all while staying true to their craft.

 - Music publishers who want to brush up on the nuts and bolts of their business and who are looking for what makes a composition “the best” in order to maximize investments and increase income flow.

-- Those interested in a career in music publishing or in the music business in general.
+- Those interested in a career in music publishing or or the music business in general.